espressif/esp-idf/docs/en/get-started/linux-setup-scratch.rst

     ./ct-ng build
     chmod -R u+w builds/xtensa-esp32-elf

 Toolchain will be built in ``~/esp/crosstool-NG/builds/xtensa-esp32-elf``.
-To use it, you need to add ``~/esp/crosstool-NG/builds/xtensa-esp32-elf/bin`` to ``PATH`` environment variable.
+Follow `instructions for standard setup <setup-linux-toolchain-add-it-to-path>`_ to add the toolchain to your ``PATH``.

 Next Steps
 ==========

-To carry on with development environment setup, proceed to :ref:`get-started-get-esp-idf-cmake`.
+To carry on with development environment setup, proceed to :ref:`get-started-get-esp-idf`.